UNIGRAC/groundwater-trends-dashboard/README.md

 ### Option A – Windows executable (no Python required)

-1. Download the latest release from the [Releases](../../releases) page
+1. Go to the [Releases](../../releases) page and download `GwDashboard_v1.1.zip`
-2. Extract the ZIP file to a local folder (do not run from inside the ZIP)
+2. Extract it to a local folder (do not run from inside the ZIP)
-3. Place your input files in the `input/` folder (see above)
+3. To use your own data: replace the 3 CSV files in the `input/` folder with your own (keep the same file names)
-4. Double-click `GwDashboard.exe`
+4. Double-click `gw_dashboard.exe`
 5. Wait 2–3 minutes for processing to complete
 6. Open the dashboard from the `output/` folder